How Do Ohio Workers' Comp Claims Work?

 How to File a Workers’ Compensation Claim in Ohio

 If you have been injured while at work, your first obligation is to yourself.
 Get medical help.
-Follow all of your company’s policies and procedures for reporting workplace accidents and injuries, and keep copies of all forms you complete or correspondence you create throughout your injury and recovery.
+Follow all of your company’s policies and procedures for reporting workplace accidents and work-related injuries or illness, and keep copies of all forms you complete or correspondence you create throughout your injury and recovery.

 To file a workers’ compensation claim in Ohio, fill out the First Report of Injury Occupational Disease or Death (FROI).
 It requires: